vic-lsh/imdb-analytics/README.md

 You should be able to access the web app at port 3001 (http://localhost:3001) now.

-Each service runs in a separate container.
+In a local environment, each service runs in a dedicated container.
 If you're interested in making REST-ful calls to a service (provided REST-ful APIs are available), use the following command to see the mappings between containers' and the host's ports:

 ```
 docker container ls